 History of Alcohol or Substance Abuse

-Delirium may be a symptom of alcohol or drug (e.g. benzodiazepine, opioid for sleep or pain) withdrawal if someone who is dependent on it stops consuming it suddenly.
+Delirium may be a symptom of alcohol or medication withdrawal if someone who is dependent on it stops consuming it suddenly (for example, benzodiazepines or opioids for sleep or pain).
 Delirium may also occur when taking illegal drugs like cocaine, LSD, PCP, or amphetamines, or as an adverse effect of particular medications.
 The healthcare professional treating the patient must be told exactly which drug the delirious patient has taken to make sure that treatment is appropriate.

 Some of the symptoms of delirium that are possible during severe alcohol withdrawal or substance abuse include:

 - Changed mental functions like delirium, agitation, excitement, irritability, confusion, restlessness

 - Deep sleep lasting a full day or longer, general sleepiness, fatigue

 - Sudden mood changes, including anxiety, depression, nervousness

 - Loss of appetite or nausea and vomiting

 Sometimes, a bacterial infection can cause delirium.
 The infections that are most often linked to delirium include urinary tract infections (in bladder or kidneys), lung infections (pneumonia) or skin infections (from skin ulcers or drug-resistant bacteria).
 When bacteria (germs) invade your bloodstream, this is a condition called sepsis.
 Sepsis may sometimes occur after an operation, or it may develop from an infection in another part of your body.

 Delirium may also result from a fever caused by a bacterial or a viral infection such as influenza.
 Delirium is a strong indicator that a person is seriously ill, and symptoms may be present even before the infection has been discovered.